PacktPublishing/LLM-Engineers-Handbook/README.md

 ### Opik

+[Opik](https://www.comet.com/opik) monitors prompts during production.
+However, its seamless setup can also make it extremely useful for local development when debugging and testing the LLM and RAG inference logic.

-As [Opik](https://www.comet.com/opik) is developed by Comet ML, we can leverage the `COMET_API_KEY` to authenticate.
+As [Opik](https://www.comet.com/opik) is developed by Comet ML, we can leverage the `COMET_API_KEY` env var issued in the previous step to authenticate.
 Thus, no additional action is required.
 Check out 🔗 [this link](https://www.comet.com/opik) to visualize their dashboard.

 ## Set up .env settings file (for deployment)